 - Select FE as a trait you want to focus on by moving the slider for FE (under Health Traits).
 This will give you a list of breeders benchmarked for FE tolerance.

 - Select breed type or location to further refine your search results.

 Note: Some breeders in the list may have no value for FE.
 This means they are measuring FE but aren’t connected so can’t be compared fairly against other flocks.

-2. Contact the breeders that look like a match for your operation.
+2. Contacting breeders that look like a match for your operation

-When you are satisified you have identified the best breeder for your operation – taking into account your overall basket of traits – then it is time to consider individual rams.
+When you are satisfied you have identified the best breeder for your operation – taking into account your overall basket of traits – then it’s time to select the ram(s).

 3. Choosing a ram